 If its just an isolated day or night of rain, then its fine, because it gets a chance to dry out, but any longer, and everything I own will become damp despite being careful.

-As it was, the two and a bit hours cycling was only through light rain, which died off towards the end, although the day was overcast in general.
+As it was, the two and a bit hours cycling with a trailer was only through light rain, which died off towards the end, although the day was overcast in general.

 Tok in Alaska

-On reaching Tok, I went to the visitor information centre to check a few things out, stocked up for three days at a grocery store, and went to the cheapest campsite in town – The Oven Stove campground – which for 10 dollars had showers for free.
+On reaching Tok, I went to the visitor information centre to check a few things out, stocked up for three days at a grocery store, and went to the cheapest campsite in town – The Alaskan Stoves campground – which for 10 dollars had showers for free.

 The site itself was next to a small airfield, and I hoped that one of the planes did not overshoot the runway.